Iron Sky: Movie Review

 The producers of Iron Sky have announced a sequel, this time entirely crowdfunded, as they don’t want to ‘compromise their vision’ by taking money from movie production companies.

 Doubling down on the insanity of the first movie, Iron Sky: The Coming Race has Adolph Hitler and Vladimir Putin leading an army of dinosaurs from inside a hollow earth, and opposed by a machine-gun-toting Jesus.

 How can it fail?

-Currently Iron Sky: The Coming Race is due to premiere in February 2018.
+Seemingly endlessly delayed, Iron Sky: The Coming Race is due in 2019.